 Success to Date

-- Signed agreement with Buffalo Wild Wings franchise in Mobile to test local food delivery
+- Signed agreements with Rouses Markets and Buffalo Wild Wings franchisee to test local food delivery

 - Obtained approval from city of Foley to conduct drone delivery testing

 - Collaborating with the cities of Mobile and Daphne in Alabama, to run test flights from retailers to customers

 - Expanded engineering staff to team of four: two MIT Aerospace Engineers, one Mechanical Engineer from Continental Aerospace Technologies, and one Developer from Stanford

 - Began development of Deuce Drone mobile app, which will allow customers to order same-day drone delivery using their phone or other mobile device

 - Received FAA Part 107 Authorization to operate a drone for revenue

 - Began the process for FAA Part 135 Authorization to become a licensed air carrier